matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 | CPU      | Memory | Local Storage   |
 | :------- | :----- | :-------------- |
 | 16 core+ | 64 GB+ | SSD/HDD 500 GB+ |

+For comprehensive details on deploying MatrixOne in a distributed setting, see [Distributed Deployment Topology Documentation](../Deploy/deployment-topology/experience-deployment-topology.md).
+This guide includes specific server hardware configuration requirements and recommendations tailored for development, testing, and production environments.

 ## Installation and deployment